 “It’s a marathon, not a sprint,” says Huynh.

 Start by making a list of the debts included in your bankruptcy, and check them on your credit reports.
 After they’re discharged, it may take about two months for the accounts to be updated on your reports.
 They should be labeled “included in bankruptcy”, “discharged” or similar language.

 Check your reports every few months for errors.
 Make sure to check that the negative marks are removed in a timely fashion.

 In the meantime, consider building credit with a secured credit card.
 Only take out lines of credit you can afford, and pay back debt as agreed.
 After several years’ worth of responsible credit behavior, your credit scores can improve.

 “If someone walks the straight and narrow after bankruptcy,” Huynh says, “it would be possible their scores would be higher now than prior to the bankruptcy.”

 For many, bankruptcy is a last resort.
 If you’re considering filing, know the financial and credit implications.

 Your credit will show a public record of bankruptcy for up to 10 years, and discharged accounts will get a negative mark.
-You can lessen the effects on your credit by responsibly using credit going forward and making sure your credit reports accurately reflect your situation.
+You can lessen the effects on your credit by taking extra care when using credit going forward and by making sure your credit reports accurately reflect your situation.